weinoose/PYTHON/src/weivulcan/README.md

 ## Index and Usage

-type '$help' to the discord channel to gain more information for usage index.
+Type '$help' to the discord channel to gain more information for usage index.

 ## License